 Sometimes we just need a message from the Universe to pull us through.
 Does this ring true for you?
 My grandmother relied on answers from her pendulum for big and small life questions, her open-mindedness to divination tools caught my attention at a young age and I was instantly hooked.
 Oracle cards, tarot, palmistry, astrology, pendulums, tea leaf readings, name a divination tool and you’ll be sure I’ve dabbled in it.
-Runes are new for me though, I’ve always been intrigued by the symbolism of them but never knew how to use them.
+Runes are new for me though, I’ve always been intrigued by their symbolism but never knew how to use them.

 You could be wondering how to proceed in a relationship, or just looking for some guidance as you start your day.
 Rune symbols can remedy many of the nagging questions you might have racing through your head.
 Here are some basic history and tips I’ve learned for getting started.

 Before the Latin Alphabet, rune letters were used to write German languages.
 Their roots can be found in Old Norse, and they make up an ancient runic alphabet containing 24 symbols.
 Rune symbols have been found to date back as far as 150 AD.
 They have been discovered on spearheads, charms, and even on headstones in the form of spells!
 It is said that the word “rune” has come to mean “secret, something hidden,” and many people believe the symbols were used as a form of divination.
 Some people continue this practice today.